FACTS About AETN

 Productions About Arkansas for Arkansans

 AETN seeks and secures national and foreign markets for AETN programs, successfully enhancing Arkansas' image outside its borders.
 Several AETN productions have been in the past or are currently being televised outside the state through PBS distribution.
-A few years ago Arkansas Outdoors was seen throughout the world via cable syndication.
+A few years ago, AETN's Arkansas Outdoors was seen throughout the world via cable syndication.

-· As a convenience to viewers, AETN is videostreaming many popular local and national public TV programs to viewers at www.aetn.org/programs to further utilize new technologies.
+As a convenience to viewers, AETN videostreams many popular local and national public TV programs to viewers at www.aetn.org/programs to further utilize new technologies.

 Communicating the AETN Story

-· The AETN Magazine – providing program schedule information and highlights, network news, upcoming events, volunteer information, Foundation news, technical updates, outreach, education and production news – is mailed to about 16,000 AETN Foundation contributors each month.
+The AETN Magazine provides program schedule information and highlights, network news, upcoming events, volunteer information, Foundation news, technical updates, outreach, education and production news " is mailed to about 16,000 AETN Foundation contributors each month.

-· Annually, AETN shares the AETN story by providing AETN speakers to dozens of civic organizations throughout the state as well as conducting tours of its network headquarters for all interested groups of 3rd grade and older during regular, weekday business hours.
+Annually, AETN shares the AETN story by providing AETN speakers to dozens of civic organizations throughout the state as well as conducting tours of its network headquarters for all interested groups of ten (10) or more that are 4th grade (or age 10) and older during regular, weekday business hours.

 Trustworthy and Efficient Use of Resources

-· Since 1966, AETN has received more than $12.5 million in restricted grants from the federal government for new and replacement capitol equipment.
+Since 1966, AETN has received about $12.5 million in restricted grants from the federal government for new and replacement capitol equipment.
 These funds have been matched by nearly $31 million in state and private dollars to help acquire, replace and maintain AETN's broadcast and production equipment.
 Former Senator Dale Bumpers called AETN and Public Television the "best example of the public-private partnership".